Washington state teachers, child care workers can now get COVID-19 vaccines, Gov. Inslee says

 Access to more vaccines could speed students’ return to school buildings, said officials in the state’s education department.
 Only 30% of the state’s schoolchildren are currently learning in-person.

 In January, the state announced a partnership with Kaiser Permanente that would help educators avoid long waits for a vaccine appointment by creating additional vaccine sites near or on school campuses.
-It’s unclear how the state’s plan would interact with the federal government’s plan to offer educators doses through a retail pharmacy program.
+It’s unclear how the state’s plan would complement the federal government’s plan to offer educators doses through a retail pharmacy program.

 “We’re meeting with health and the governor’s office tomorrow morning to see how it impacts our state, but we don’t know anything in addition to what was shared” by President Biden on Tuesday, said Katy Payne, spokesperson for the Office of Superintendent of Public Instruction.

-The directive causes concerns that other groups of frontline workers in Washington will get bumped down the priority list.
+The directive causes concerns for other groups of frontline workers in Washington, as they see their position moved down in the priority list.

 Seafood industry workers have been buffeted by COVID-19 outbreaks that have cropped up in offshore factory ships and shoreside processing plants.
 Farmworkers and food processing workers who harvest and process the state’s crops also have been at risk.